xlambein/xlambein.github.io/pages/recipes/zucchini-risotto.md

 ## Directions

 1. In a bowl, rince the rice with the water until it turns white.
-Pour the water into a pot with the veggie broth, the bay leaf and the thyme.
+Pour the water into a pot on high heat, along with the veggie broth, the bay leaf and the thyme.
+When the broth starts boiling, reduce the heat.

 2. In a large pan, heat up some oil and cook the zucchini for about 15 minutes, stirring regularly.